potatoeggy/eifueo/docs/g11/chw3mz.md

 - **Law of noncontradiction**: contradictory statements cannot both be true.
 - **Law of excluded middle**: any proposition must either be true or false.

+> EXAMPLE:
+>
-!!! example - Identity: A football is a football. - Noncontradiction: If water and oil do not mix, and substance A mixes in water, it must not be oil. - Excluded middle: The Nintendo Switch must either be or not be a potato.
+> - Identity: A football is a football.
+> - Noncontradiction: If water and oil do not mix, and substance A mixes in water, it must not be oil.
+> - Excluded middle: The Nintendo Switch must either be or not be a potato.

 **Deductive** arguments connect a general statement to a more specific statement based on laws, rules, and/or widely accepted principles.

-!!! example
+EXAMPLE:
 As monkeys like bananas and Lucy is a monkey, Lucy must like bananas.

 **Inductive** arguments connect a specific statement to a more general statement based on **empiric** data.

-!!! example
+EXAMPLE:
 As three of the eight billion humans on Earth are mortal, all humans must be mortal.

 ### Logical fallacies